Quantum reservoir computing for predicting and characterizing chaotic maps: Characterizing chaotic time series

-To answer these questions, we confine ourselves to two hyperparameters of QRC, namely the number of repetitions $n_{\textrm{rep}}$ with which encoded qubits are introduced at each layer as well as the number of layers, i.e., circuit depth.
-Moreover, we consider the following family $\Phi$ of polynomial maps $\Phi : x_{t}{=}\sum_{j} P_{k_j}(x_{t-j})$, where $P_{k_j}$ is a polynomial of degree $k_j$.
-Both the logistic and the H\'enon maps are members of this family.
-For example, for the logistic map the only nonzero contribution is coming from $j{=}1$ for which $k_1{=}2$.
-In Fig.~\ref{fig2:architecture}(a) and Fig.~\ref{fig2:architecture}(b), we plot the prediction accuracy as a function of the number of layers as well as repetitions $n_{\textrm{rep}}$ for the logistic and H\'enon maps respectively.
-The results strongly indicate that increasing the number of quantum layers or repetitions is not monotonic with prediction accuracy.
-For example, for the logistic map, best predictive accuracy for $x_t$ is achieved with two quantum layers and $n_{\textrm{rep}} {=} 2$, corresponding to the input sequence $\{x_{t-2},x_{t-2},x_{t-1},x_{t-1}\}$.
-To explain the result, one recalls that the repetitions serve to induce nonlinearity in the otherwise linear quantum circuit.
-Thus $x_t$ is a nonlinear function of degree 2 of $x_{t-1}$ as per both the logistic and H\'enon maps, therefore the expected optimal number of repetitions $n_{\textrm{rep}}{=}2$.
-From this, we hypothesize that the optimal repetition strategy $n_{\textrm{rep}}^{*}$ for the family of maps $\Phi$ is given by the highest polynomial degree i.e., $k_{\max}=\max_j(k_j)$ as per the definition of $\Phi$ above.
+From this, we hypothesize that the optimal repetition strategy $n_{\textrm{rep}}^{*}$ for the family of maps $\Phi$ is given by the highest polynomial degree i.e., $\mu_{\max}=\max_j(\mu_j)$ as per the definition of $\Phi$ above.
 To test this hypothesis, we take the same logistic or H\'enon maps, but now attempt to predict $x_{t+1}$ in terms of only $x_{t-1}$ and elements before.
-We note that $x_{t+1}$ is a degree-4 function of $x_{t-1}$ in both cases, and are thus also members of the family $\Phi$ in which the only non-zero contribution comes from $j{=1}$ with $k_{1}{=}4$.
+We note that $x_{t+1}$ is a degree-4 function of $x_{t-1}$ in both cases, and are thus also members of the family $\Phi$ in which the only non-zero contribution comes from $j{=1}$ with $\mu_{1}{=}4$.
 For example, the logistic map is now explicitly given as $x_{t+1} {=} {-}r^3x_{t-1}^4 {+} 2r^3 x_{t-1}^3 {-} r^2 (1+r)x_{t-1}^2 {+} r^2 x_{t-1}$, Thus, we empirically expect $n_{\textrm{rep}}{=}4$ to be optimal for predicting two steps ahead.
-Indeed, Fig.~\ref{fig2:architecture}(c) and Fig.~\ref{fig2:architecture}(d) explicitly confirm this prediction numerically for both logistic and H\'enon maps and thus support our hypothesis.
+Indeed, Fig.~\ref{fig3:architecture}(c) and Fig.~\ref{fig3:architecture}(d) explicitly confirm this prediction numerically for both logistic and H\'enon maps and thus support our hypothesis.
 As a corollary, this hypothesis also entails that quantum resource requirements for predicting chaotic systems over multiple time steps may sharply diverge.
 One can arrive at this conclusion in two steps.
-First, one notes that for the problem of predicting $x_{t{+}s}$, i.e., $s{+}1$-steps in advance, the original map of a member of $\Phi$ with highest polynomial degree $k_{\max}$ transforms into another member of $\Phi$ with highest polynomial degree $k_{\max}^{s+1}$.
-Now, our hypothesis indicates that optimal input repetitions $n_{\textrm{rep}}^*$ must scale as $k_{\max}^{s+1}$, i.e., exponentially with $s$.
+First, one notes that for the problem of predicting $x_{t{+}k-1}$, i.e., $k$-steps in advance, the original map of a member of $\Phi$ with highest polynomial degree $\mu_{\max}$ transforms into another member of $\Phi$ with highest polynomial degree $\mu_{\max}^{k}$.
+Now, our hypothesis indicates that optimal input repetitions $n_{\textrm{rep}}^*$ must scale as $\mu_{\max}^{k}$, i.e., exponentially with $k$.
 This shows that predicting distant future outcomes of chaotic maps requires exponential resources, in terms of number of qubits. \\